nikipuh/Trident/README.md

 # Trident
-This Plugin Activate the Trident in PMMP and Altay!
+This plugin activates the trident in PMMP and Altay!

 # Credits to
 https://github.com/CortexPE